 Significant risk of material misstatement Sources of assurance Planned audit response 1.
-Risk of material misstatement due to fraud caused by management override of controls Owing to the nature of this risk, assurances from management are not applicable in this instance Assurances will be obtained from the auditors of NHS Lothian and City of Edinburgh Council in line with the Protocol for Auditor Assurance 2022/23 - Integration As stated in International Standard on Auditing (UK) 240, management is in a unique position to perpetrate fraud because of management's ability to override controls that • Joint Boards issued by Audit Scotland. • We will evaluate any significant unusual transactions outside the normal course of business, including the return of unused Covid-19 balances to the Scottish Government.
+Risk of material misstatement due to fraud caused by management override of controls Owing to the nature of this risk, assurances from management are not applicable in this Evaluate assurances from the external auditors of partner bodies, i.e., Aberdeen City Council and NHS Grampian, which will include: As stated in International Standard on Auditing (UK) 240, management is in a unique position to perpetrate fraud because of management's ability to override controls that otherwise appear to be operating effectively. instance.
+Assessing the design and implementation of controls over journal entry processing Making inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments

-Significant risk of Sources of assurance Planned audit response material misstatement otherwise appear to be We will assess any changes to the operating effectively. methods and underlying assumptions used to prepare accounting estimates compared to the prior year.

-2. Charges for services provided by NHS Lothian

-The charge recognised in Edinburgh IJB's accounts for some services provided by NHS Lothian is determined by a cost allocation model, with charges shared across its four integration partners.
-We consider the cost allocation model to be a significant accounting estimate and represents a risk of misstatement in the financial statements.

-- The allocation of costs between the four integration boards is underpinned by a financial model maintained by NHS Lothian. - The model is reviewed annually and supported by the four chief finance officers. - We will review the basis for costs allocated to Edinburgh IJB and ensure this is reasonable and consistent with the underlying data. - Assurances will be obtained from the auditors of NHS Lothian on the completeness and accuracy of the model.

-18. As set out in International Standard on Auditing (UK) 240: The auditor's responsibilities relating to fraud in an audit of financial statement, there is a presumed risk of fraud over the recognition of revenue.
-As the IJB is wholly funded by budget allocations from its partner bodies, NHS Lothian and City of Edinburgh Council, we have assessed there is limited scope for manipulation and that the risk of material misstatement arising from fraud over income is limited.
-We have, therefore, rebutted this risk in accordance with ISA 240.

-In line with Practice Note 10: Audit of financial statements and regularity of public sector bodies in the United Kingdom, as most public-sector bodies are net spending bodies, the risk of material misstatement due to fraud related to expenditure recognition may in some cases be greater than the risk relating to revenue recognition.
-We have rebutted this risk because the IJB does not directly incur expenditure.
-The IJB commissions services from its partner bodies with expenditure processed through the financial systems of the partner bodies.

-19. As a result, we have not incorporated specific work into our audit plan in these areas over and above our standard audit procedures.
+- 18. As set out in International Standard on Auditing (UK) 240: The auditor's responsibilities relating to fraud in an audit of financial statements, there is a presumed risk of fraud over the recognition of revenue.
+There is a risk that revenue may be misstated resulting in a material misstatement in the financial statements. - 19.
+We have rebutted this risk because funding is provided by way of budget allocations from the IJB's partners and can be readily agreed to third party confirmations.
+Any changes require approval from each partner in line with the IJB's integration scheme.
+There is no estimation or judgement in recognising this stream of income and we do not regard the risk of fraud to be significant. - 20.
+In line with Practice Note 10: Audit of financial statements and regularity of public sector bodies in the United Kingdom, as most public-sector bodies are net spending bodies, the risk of material misstatement due to fraud related to expenditure recognition may in some cases be greater than the risk relating to revenue recognition. - 21.
+We have also rebutted the risk of material misstatement caused by fraud because the IJB does not incur expenditure directly and does not operate a bank account.
+The IJB commissions services from its partner bodies with all IJB expenditure being processed through the financial systems of the partner bodies. - 22.
+As a result, we have not incorporated specific work into our audit plan in these areas over and above our standard audit procedures.